-- · Distributor or Representative
+- Distributor or Representative

 - · Local Sales Office

 - Field Application Engineer (FAE)

-- · Technical Support
+- Technical Support

+- · Development Systems Information Line

-Customers should contact their distributor, representative or Field Application Engineer (FAE) for support.
+Customers should contact their distributor, representative or field application engineer (FAE) for support.
 Local sales offices are also available to help customers.
 A listing of sales offices and locations is included in the back of this document.

-Technical support is available through the web site at: http://www.microchip.com/support
+Technical support is available through the web site at: http://support.microchip.com